Change of Status to the F-1 Student Visa Category

 Due to long processing times, the applicant may want to travel home to apply for an F-1 visa rather than apply for a change of status in the United States.

-- Maintain your current immigration status while your change of status application is pending.**This may involve a separate application for extension to your existing status.
-If you are currently in B-1 or B-2 status, and that status will expire more than 30 days before the start date listed on your I-20, you must file an I-539 application (with a separate fee) to request an extension.
+- If you are currently in B-1 or B-2 status, and that status will expire more than 30 days before the program start date of the semester to which you are applying, you must file an I-539 application (with a separate fee) to request an extension.

 - While your I-539 is pending, you must maintain your B-1 or B-2 status and cannot enroll in your SEVP-certified program until USCIS approves your change of status request.
 Enrolling in a course of study as a B-1 or B-2 nonimmigrant prior to receiving authorization will result in a status violation and ineligibility to extend your B status or change to F-1 status in the future.